cessen/rune/doc/design.md

 - Immutable variables
 - Mutable variables

-They are written like this:
+They are written (in their respective minimal forms) like this:

     # Type declaration
-    type Foo = ...
+    type Foo: ...

     # Compile-time constant declaration
     const bar = ...